 Dr. Rebmann has served on several national and international task forces and committees aimed at minimizing morbidity and mortality related to emerging infectious diseases and bioterrorism threats.
 Examples include being a member of the Association for Professionals in Infection Control and

 Epidemiology (APIC) Ebola Task Force, a member of the APIC COVID-19 Task Force, and being a former member and Chair of the APIC Emergency Preparedness Committee.
 She has also assisted with COVID-19 response plans with the Chicago Department of Aviation, National Academy of Sciences, the City of Austin, and the City of Chelsea Public Schools (Chelsea, Massachusetts).

-Rethinking Preparedness- How the Need for Resiliency is Redefining our Profession
+Rethinking Preparedness- What COVID-19 has Taught Us About the Need for Integrated Resiliency

 Founder + CEO